How to Automate Physics Choices and Studies Using Model Methods

 The lowest value of the load parameter, highlighted, is estimated using the elastic study.

-If you go back to Global Definitions, you will see that the model method has updated the parameters p_low and p_next from their original values of zero, shown earlier.
+If you go back to Global Definitions, you will see that the method has updated the parameters p_low and p_next from their original values of zero, shown earlier.

 Today, we have demonstrated setting up efficient physics choices and study sequences using methods.
 Similar tasks can be accomplished by scripting.
-However, model methods make it easy to grab the model objects and methods needed by using the same functionality employed in the Application Builder.
+However, methods make it easy to grab the model objects and methods needed by using the same functionality employed in the Application Builder.
 When needed, these methods can be augmented by regular Java® classes, such as the Math class we used in the first example, or your own classes.

-We have only shown one way of performing tasks to illustrate the use of model methods in physics and solver settings, but there are alternatives and refinements.
+We have only shown one way of performing tasks to illustrate the use of methods in physics and solver settings, but there are alternatives and refinements.
 For example, in the elastoplasticity analysis, we added two studies in the Model Builder.
-Alternatively, you can use a single study where the plasticity and auxiliary sweep features can be enabled or disabled from a model method.
+Alternatively, you can use a single study where the plasticity and auxiliary sweep features can be enabled or disabled from a method.

 In the examples above, there are logical decisions that have to be made between studies.
 When there are no such decisions and you just want to refer to one study from another (say, to use one study as a precomputing step for a subsequent study), you can use the Study Reference feature.
 See the section Study Reference in the COMSOL Multiphysics Reference Manual for details.